eric-endsley/week-5-project/README.md

 This project requires Node.js to run.
 If you don't have Node installed on your machine already, go to the [Node download page](https://nodejs.org/en/download/) and follow their instructions to install.

 #### Clone and Open Locally
- 1. Open the [programming language quiz github page](https://github.com/eric-endsley/week-5-project.git) by clicking the link or copy/pasting https://github.com/eric-endsley/week-5-project.git in the navigator bar of a web browser application.
+ 1. Open the [Space Age Calculator github page](https://github.com/eric-endsley/week-5-project.git) by clicking the link or copy/pasting https://github.com/eric-endsley/week-5-project.git in the navigator bar of a web browser application.

  2. Click the green Code button in the upper-right part of the window and then EITHER: